Grammar Info

 Caution

-The tense of the overall sentence will be dependent on the first clause.
+The tense of the overall sentence will be dependent on the main clause.
 Therefore, it is common to see the verb before あまり being used in several different tenses.

 Examples